Weather rock

-The weather rock or weather stone is a humour display that pokes fun at the intricate technology used in modern weather forecasts, as well as the fact that their accuracy is less than perfect.
+The weather rock or weather stone is a humorous display that pokes fun at the intricate technology used in modern weather forecasts, as well as the fact that their accuracy is less than perfect.
 A rock is typically hung from a tripod and accompanied by a sign indicating how to read it.
-A portable example of such a display, "the famous Maine Weather Stone" of Audubon Camp, Hog Island, was described in 1982.
+A portable example of such a display, "the famous Maine Weather Stone" of Audubon Camp, Hog Island, was described in late 1981.

 Instructions

 Some examples of the instructions commonly provided for "reading" a weather rock include: